Skip to Content

 Here’s what happens when invalid data is passed to each SDK:

 The Vercel SDK catches type errors immediately with Zod validation, providing clear error messages before making HTTP requests.
-The Cloudflare SDK relies on server-side validation, meaning invalid data is sent over the network and errors are discovered later.
+The Cloudflare SDK has no runtime validation — data is unsafely cast and sent over the network as-is, and errors are only discovered when the server rejects the request.

 This difference is crucial when dealing with dynamic data, user input, or complex validation rules that can’t be fully expressed in TypeScript’s type system.